Reviews II

 Publishers Weekly

-THIS IS THE debut of PW’s “The Year in Books,” an annual review examining noteworthy trends in books and publishing.
+THIS IS the debut of PW’s “The Year in Books,” an annual review examining noteworthy trends in books and publishing.
 This approach includes highlighting titles that we discern to be of exceptional quality.

 • RELIGION